The Sandy Duncan Show: Plot

-When the series returned in the fall of 1972, it underwent a major renovation.
-This included renaming the program from Funny Face to The Sandy Duncan Show, as well as having new cast members, an additional producer, different writers, a slightly revised format, as well as filming it with three cameras in front of a live audience.
-In The Sandy Duncan Show, Sandy now worked for the advertising firm of Quinn & Cohen, where her supervisor was one of the partners, Bert Quinn (Tom Bosley); the other partner was Leonard Cohen (Alfie Wise).
-Two of her neighbors, Kay Fox (Marian Mercer) and Alex Lembeck (M. Emmet Walsh) were also close friends.
-Motorcycle police officer Alex constantly worried about Sandy's status as a single woman living alone, which he saw as being inherently dangerous; and as such, appointed himself as her chaperone/protector.
-Sandy had a very sweet and slightly naive nature and was prone to try to help anyone who she felt needed help, including total strangers, so Alex's fears were not totally misplaced.
+In The Sandy Duncan Show, Sandy now works for the advertising firm of Quinn & Cohen, where her supervisor is one of the partners, Bert Quinn (Tom Bosley).
+The other partner is Bert's son, Leonard Cohen (Alfie Wise); the receptionist is Hilary (Pam Zarit).
+Two of her neighbors, Kay Fox (Marian Mercer) and Alex Lembeck (M. Emmet Walsh) are also close friends.
+Motorcycle police officer Alex constantly worries about Sandy's status as a single woman living alone, which he sees as being inherently dangerous; and as such, appoints himself as her chaperone/protector.
+Sandy has a sweet and slightly naive nature and is prone to trying to help anyone who she feels needs help, including total strangers.